kgero/ai-writing-ownership-study/README.md

 ## PostgreSQL database

-For the app to store data to the database, you'll have to set up a local postgresql database.
+For the app to store data to the database during development, you'll have to set up a local postgresql database.
+In production, the app should connect to the Railway Postgres database automatically.

 Follow these steps to set up the database: